 - Women 38 to 40 should freeze 30 mature eggs for a 75% chance of having at least one child.

 - Women 40 to 42 should freeze 30 mature eggs for a 50% chance of having at least one child.

-Again, every woman is different, so these numbers are meant to serve as general guideline, and there is no number that guarantees a healthy pregnancy.
-However, our Dallas egg freezing specialists do tell patients that they are more likely to need multiple egg freezing cycles to achieve their family-building goals if they are older or want to have a big family.
+Again, every woman is different, so these numbers are meant to serve as a general guideline, and there is no number that guarantees a healthy pregnancy.

-If you are interested in fertility preservation, the team at our Dallas egg freezing center can explain how many eggs to freeze based on your age, fertility and family-building goals.
-We are happy to guide you on your egg freezing journey.
+For those interested in fertility preservation, the team at Dallas IVF can explain how many eggs to freeze based on the person’s age, fertility evaluation and family-building goals.
+We are happy to guide people on their egg freezing journey.
 Contact us for more information or to schedule an appointment.